-Handel's most notable work, Messiah, is here performed by the Erebus Ensemble and Baroque Orchestra the English Concert as part of the Bristol Proms.
+Handel's most notable work, Messiah, was performed by the Erebus Ensemble and Baroque Orchestra the English Concert as part of the Bristol Proms.

 The well known story explores the drama and struggle of faith, showing a group of people whose grief at the loss of their leader is transformed into hope through a narrative of resurrection.
 Through their despair, the Apostles gradually realise their mission is to redeem the world by sharing the story of Jesus' life and death.